-The broader UBC Resiliency Initiative will develop principles, objectives and metrics to guide adaptation in buildings and landscapes and address policies and guidelines that respond to risk across different scales - building, neighbourhood, campus and region.
-UBC will partner with regional partners including Metro Vancouver and the City of Vancouver to coordinate strategies.
+The broader UBC Resiliency Initiative will develop principles, objectives and metrics to guide adaptation in buildings and landscapes and address policies and guidelines that respond to risk across scales-building, neighbourhood, campus and region.
+UBC will partner with regional partners, including Metro Vancouver and the City of Vancouver, to coordinate strategies.

 Climate adaptation actions can provide multiple or synergistic benefits.
 For example, improved building envelopes can have multiple benefits, including reduced thermal heat transfer, reduced energy costs, reduced GHG emissions and improved thermal comfort.
 However, this must be balanced with the potential for increased cooling needs in future warmer temperatures resulting from these tight building envelopes.

 Adaptation actions intersect with other components, including water and energy.
 For example, water conservation is a climate adaptation strategy that helps to reduce impacts from hotter, drier weather in future summers.
 For buildings, design measures such as shading, orientation, glazing and ventilation help to reduce energy demands and provide thermal comfort in hotter, drier summers.

-As we make investments in our buildings, it is imperative that our designs, retrofits, operations and maintenance respond to adaptation needs.
-The cost of no action, both from a future retrofit and public safety perspective, could be much higher than proactively planning infrastructure to be resilient to future climate change impacts.
+As investments are made in UBC's buildings, it is imperative that designs, retrofits, operations and maintenance respond to adaptation needs.
+The cost of no action, both from future retrofit and public safety perspectives, could be much higher than proactively planning infrastructure to be resilient to future climate.